jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 #### Dog Shelters
 <img src="https://images.pexels.com/photos/12195433/pexels-photo-12195433.jpeg" alt="Dogs in Shelter" title="Image Source: https://images.pexels.com/photos/12195433/pexels-photo-12195433.jpeg" width = "35%" align="right" style="padding: 35px;">

 Dog Shelters seek homes for abandoned dogs.
-They want a website that features their furry friends with photo and a description for each dog.
+They want a website that features their furry friends with a photo and a description for each dog.
 The description will contain basic information, such as the dog’s name, estimated age, history (if known), temperament, etc.

-A shelter’s domain is relatively simple; therefor a simple model will probably suffice with a single Dog class with each individual dog being an instance of Dog.
+A shelter’s domain is relatively simple; therefore, a simple model will probably suffice with a single Dog class with each individual dog being an instance of Dog.

 #### Show Dog
 <img src="https://s0.geograph.org.uk/geophotos/06/18/45/6184562_88499b20_original.jpg" alt="Dogs Show" title="Image Source: https://www.geograph.org.uk/photo/6184562" width = "35%" align="right" style="padding: 35px;">